Preschool Curriculum – Ages 3.5 to 4.5 years old*

 Grade 3 & 4**

 Further expands the repertoire of steps with the introduction of épaulment.
 Introduces exercises to prepare the student for pointe.
 Includes character dancing and free movement (Greek classical).
-RAD syllabus include: classical ballet, Free Movement, and Character Dance; Russian style is taught in these levels.
+RAD syllabus includes classical ballet, Free Movement, and Character Dance; Russian style is taught in these levels.
 Two classes per week are required at this level.

 Grade 5 & 6**